ImMyst/give-manga/README.md

 # Give Manga
-> Get a random manga in one button
+> Get a random manga or anime in one button

 Made with Next 13, Tailwind and [Jikan API](https://jikan.moe/).